rscholz98/text2voice/readme.md

 ## Notes

 - Ensure that both the frontend and backend are running simultaneously for the application to function correctly.
-- Use the `.env` file to adjust configuration parameters as needed.

 ---